-A non-refundable enrolment fee of \$300 applies to all our courses.
+An enrolment fee of \$300 applies to all our courses.
 This fee is due at the time of accepting your Letter of Offer.

-A Material fee is payable at the commencement of the course you are enrolling in.
-For health students this fee covers uniform, name badge, student clinic products.
-For the science students the Material Excovers the textbook.
+A Material fee is payable at the commencement of the course you are enrolling in with AHSI.
+This fee covers a uniform, name badge, student laboratory products, some educational trips, some of the events and special training and classes.
+For some of the courses, the Material fee covers the textbooks.